mtholder/mtholder.github.io/like-bayes-bio.md

 the basic tools in the "likelihood toolbox" can be a very valuable research skill.

-We will have lectures before lunch and walk through programming examples after lunch.
+We will have some lectures and walk through programming examples.

 Ready-to-use algorithms for many portions of a likelihood or Bayesian program are available.
 So, it can be surprisingly easy to get a simple estimation